tr3v3r/react-native-esc-pos-printer/README.md

 `For iOS you must pair printer with device to search Bluetooth printers`

-`For Android you need to request COARSE_LOCATION persmission using dialog`

 Starts searching for device.
 Returns list of printers.